Thorium/CatVsDog/README.markdown

 And SignalR (Hub) for web-based Publish/Subscribe -pattern to enable real-time bi-directional communication between users, usually based on WebSockets.
-Web server also uses file server to deliver HTML-pages to users or you can tunnel the files from Windows Azure Blob Storage.
+Web server tunnel static HTML-files from Windows Azure Blob Storage.

 User data is stored to Windows Azure Table Storage (which is a NoSQL document database).